quangnd159/dangquang.xyz/content/m/cv.md

 Teaching and developing IELTS courses at [English House](https://ehc.edu.vn/) (2020 to present).
 So far has written 8 sets of course material.

+Creating [web apps](https://apps.dangquang.xyz) for learning and teaching in the classroom with the help of ChatGPT.

 Made simple [web sites](https://thatieltsguide.com)/[apps](https://planner.thatieltsguide.com) to support students' learning.

 Taught IELTS programs at YOLA (2016 to 2020).
 Facilitated a practicum program for TEFL trainees here in cooperation with CIEE in 2016 and 2017.